jknmsft/Tax_Advisor/README.md

 ## �🛠️ Setup Instructions

 ### 1. Prerequisites
-- Azure ML workspace configured
+- Azure ML workspace configured (see `azure_ml_setup.md` if you get config errors)
 - Compute cluster created in Azure ML (see compute requirements below)
 - Appropriate permissions for Azure OpenAI and Data Lake Storage
+- **Note**: Azure ML workspace config is only required for cluster job submission, not for basic script execution

 ### 1.1 Compute Cluster Requirements